 Section B applies to liabilities arising on death in respect of lifetime transfers that exceed the threshold.
 It should only be used in respect of lifetime transfers that were chargeable when made (IHTM40011) when the transferor is dead.

 Section C applies to a settlement without an interest in possession (IHTM42001).
-These are generally known as ‘Discretionary Trusts’ within the office.
+These are generally known as ‘relevant property trusts’ within the office.

-If the correct section has been completed but there is a minor error, such as a spelling mistake or the date of death is given as 14 July 2001 instead of 14 July 1999, you can still accept the form but only after amending the error and initialling it.
+If the correct section has been completed but there is a minor error, such as a spelling mistake or the date of death is given as 14 July 2011 instead of 14 July 2009, you can still accept the form but only after you have amended the error and initialled it.